Rubbish in, rubbish out.

 Insofar as protein samples are concerned, we can answer these questions with a technique called circular dichroism.

-This article will take you through the basic principle of circular dichroism and some of its applications.
-Then, in part 2, we’ll cover its practical aspects and sample preparation using a real-life example.
+This article will take you through the basic principles of circular dichroism and the practical aspects and sample preparation using a real-life example.

 What Is Circular Dichroism and What Are Its Applications?